drds1/disease_spread/README.md

 **1:** <img src="https://latex.codecogs.com/svg.latex?\Large&space;I(t)=I_0e^{m(t-t_0)}" title="equation_I}" />

-with the reference daily case rate *I_0* and growth constant m as parameteres to be modelled.
+with the reference daily case rate *I<sub>0</sub>* and growth constant m as parameteres to be modelled.
 It is assumed that once daily cases drop below an arbitrary threshold of 1000 new cases per day, lockdown magically ends.

+## Daily Case Data

+This is a publically available UK government data source available at https://coronavirus.data.gov.uk/ .
+An machine readable, code integrable api call for the 'case-by-specimen' data can be found [here](https://api.coronavirus.data.gov.uk/v2/data?areaType=overview&metric=newCasesBySpecimenDate&format=csv).

 ## Derivation of R